skx/purppura/README.md

 To install the software run:

-     ~ $ go get github.com/skx/purppura
+     ~ $ go get -u github.com/skx/purppura
+     ~ $ go install github.com/skx/purppura

-Once installed you'll be able to launch the server like so:
+Once installed you'll be ready to launc the server, but first of all you must create the (MySQL) database and save the connection-details in the environment.

+Something like this:

+      ~ $ export PURPLE_DSN=user:pass@tcp(localhost:3306)/purple?timeout=5s
       ~ $ purppura serve
       Listening on http://localhost:8080/

-**NOTE** however that the server presents a web interface which requires a login, so you'll need to add at least one user to the system.
-This can be done while the server is running, or before you launch it:
+The server presents a web interface which requires a login, so you'll also want to add at least one use - this can be done while the server is running, or before you launch it:

       ~ $ purppura add-user
       Enter Username: moi
       Enter Password: kissa
       ~ $

+> **NOTE**: Adding the user will also require the `$PURPLE_DSN` variable to be set.

-You should now be able to login to the web interface with username `steve` and password `secret`.
-You can use the `del-user` sub-command to remove the user in the future, or the "list-users" sub-command to see the users.
+Once the user has been added you should be able to login to the web interface with username `moi` and password `kissa`.

+You can use the `del-user` sub-command to remove the user in the future, or the `list-users` sub-command to see the users which are present.

 # Alerts